Karen Austin worked fast.

 Those recordings which existed of Simon’s ill fated attempt to take Peggy Martin into custody were destroyed, or hidden.
 Her testimony’s to her superiors were fabrications.
 She strove with all of the Joint Task Force’s extralegal authority to rewrite the incident into an acceptable history.

 The truth: Prevailer massacred the JTF’s field unit.

-Karen’s truth: The JTF proved a confused and terrified Ultra into lashing out, a tragic and lamentable accident.
+Karen’s truth: The JTF provoked a confused and terrified Ultra into lashing out, a tragic and lamentable accident.

 It is difficult to believe that Karen was entirely successful.
 Someone, on some level, must have smelled something rotten.
 And yet her attempt appeared to succeed.
 The intelligence community agreed to allow her ‘alternate approach’ to be attempted, to neutralize Peggy by bringing her into the fold.
 To turn the perpetrator of the Newark Incident.